Frequently Asked Questions

 We suggest you read our Grad School Guide—it’s a great resource if you are considering graduate school in economics!

-2. I am not interested in pursuing graduate studies after I graduate.
-Are there any suggested classes I should take?
+3. Are there any suggested classes I should take if I am not interested in pursuing graduate studies after I graduate?
 Are there any courses recommended for career fields that econ majors commonly pursue?

 2. How can I get involved in research and teaching assistant opportunities throughout the department?